openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 Cloud buffer
 ############

-Value of the cloud buffering used in the cloud masking operation of the FCDM process (in meters; by default, set to :code:`500`).
+Value of the cloud buffering used in the cloud masking operation of the FCDM process (in metres; by default, set to :code:`500`).

 Basemap
 *******